Jo Pavey: Track and road running

 Her bronze medal time at the 2014 Commonwealth Games of 15:08.96 bettered the listed W40 World Record by almost 12 seconds, however Pavey ran an even better time of 15:04.87 at the Golden Gala two months earlier.

 Ten days after the Commonwealth Games, Pavey won her first major championship, the 10,000 meters at the European Championships, one month before turning 41.
 She became the oldest female to win a gold medal in the history of the championships.
-Pavey finished her 2014 season with bronze in the Continental Cup in Marrakech.
+Pavey finished her 2014 season with bronze in the Continental Cup in Marrakesh.
 She was named the female captain of the European Team which won the Continental Cup ahead of the Americas, Africa and Asia-Pacific.

 Pavey finished in third place in the 2014 BBC Sports Personality of the Year behind Lewis Hamilton and Rory McIlroy.
 She was also honoured with the Freedom of the City of Exeter and an honorary doctorate from the University of Exeter.

 Pavey was selected for the 2015 World Championships but opted to miss the championships and eased back on her training schedule.
 She ran an over 40 world record for 10 miles of 52:44 at the Great South Run in Portsmouth.

 Pavey returned to competition in 2016 with the aim of competing in a fifth Olympic Games.
 Despite suffering from a chest infection and virus, she lined up in the British Championship and Olympic Trials 10,000 metres on 21 May.
 A top two finish inside the qualifying time of 32:15 would have guaranteed selection, but Pavey struggled home in sixth in 33:22.
 The illness persisted for around six weeks.
 Pavey travelled to Boston for a 10000m race in which she hoped to gain the Olympic qualifying time, but the race was cancelled after her arrival.
 Her last chance was to run the European Championship in Amsterdam on 6 July.
 Pavey finished in a time of 31:34.61, an over-40 world record.
 She was officially selected for the British Olympic team one week later.

 At the Rio Olympic Games Pavey finished in 15th place at age 42.
 Pavey became the first British runner and the first British track athlete to compete in five Olympic Games.

 At the London 2017 World Championships, Pavey was awarded a bronze medal from the Osaka 2007 World Championships 10000m after the original silver medalist Elvan Abeylegesse was retrospectively disqualified for doping.